 If your cat is an indoor cat it might be worth including either just ‘Indoor Cat’ so people can come to the conclusion they shouldn’t be out, or if you have space on the tag you could also include ‘if I’m out I’m lost’ or ‘should not be outside, please contact my owner’ just to make it clear.

 As we’ve already said, the phone number, or two is even better, is the most important information you can include on your cat’s ID tag.
 Noggins and Binkles are both indoor cats so we opted to have their names on the front of their tags and two mobile numbers on the back, but it’s really up to you to decide what information is best to include on your cat’s ID tag.
-We have our small luxury cat ID tags that can have up to two lines on each side, but if you want to include more of the information we mentioned, it might be worth looking at a larger tag, such as our luxury dog ID tags that can have up to three lines on each side and of course don’t forget to get your cat microchipped, as it’s such an important backup if your cat loses their ID tag!
+Our small luxury cat ID tags can have up to three lines on each side so there is plenty of space for details and of course don’t forget to get your cat microchipped, as it’s such an important backup if your cat loses their ID tag!